vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 | 5   | building5 | street5 | city5 | house  |          |                      |
 | ... | ...       | ...     | ...   | ...    | ...      | ...                  |

-This can be represented as such:
+This can also be represented as a network, where:
 - every building is a vertex
 - every value for a property is a vertex as well
 - the column becomes the relation